Estimated reading time: 6 minutes

-How many varieties of apple can you name?
+How many varieties of apples can you name?
 Maybe 10, if you’re lucky?
 If you’re a really enthusiastic gardener or eater, you might be able to get up to 20 or so, but can you name any heritage fruit varieties?

 Did you know there are actually hundreds of known varieties?
 It’s one of the reasons we recommend apples as one of the best backyard fruit trees to grow.

 So, where are all the others, the ones you haven’t heard of?

 Sadly, like so much of the world’s biodiversity, they’re in danger of going extinct.
 Some of the heritage varieties are becoming so rare that most people haven’t heard of them.
 They only really exist in collections here and there, and that’s a tragedy.

 Protecting heritage fruit varieties